Scroll to content

 RE: Islam - Beliefs and practices, Christianity - Christmas and Incarnation

-Computing: Computing Systems and networks
+Computing: Computing Systems and Networks and Data Handling

 Learning Behaviour: Responsibility and Kindness

-PE Session 1
+PE

-Children will come into school in PE kits.
 All children must have a white top or house colour, black or navy shorts.
 Trainers, joggers and jumpers will be required for outdoor PE.

 Forest School